Exihack/ProjetRansomware/Code VBA/README.md

-# A Propos
+# About

-Les codes présents dans ce dossier sont fonctionnels, mais soumis à certaines améliorations.
+The codes above can be used in a macro to infect a victim, but still need some improvements

-* Rendre le code Compatible avec OSX
+* Make the code compatible with OSX

-* Retirer les liens en dûrs
+* Remove the hard-coded links